fraterrisus/walkthroughs/aethus/items.md

 *Where:* Common mining nodes in the Magma Rifts, especially near Rho.
 Produced by the drill between Rho and Tau.
 Also shows up when [fishing](#fishing-lure).

 Used to produce [Depthane Bars](#depthane-bar) and [Magmasafe Material](#magmasafe-building-material).
 You might make a [Focusing Lens](#focusing-lens) or two out of it as well.
-Depthane Ore is one of the few raw materials that can be used in two different processing facilities, so be intentional about whether you're trying to produce Bars or Materials when you drop off a load.
+Depthane Ore is one of the few raw materials that can be used in multiple processing facilities, so be intentional about whether you're trying to produce Bars or Materials when you drop off a load.

 {% endaethusitem %}
 {% aethusitem "Depthane's Heart" %}